“I love you.”

 What if instead of using a formula or holding place for how we feel, we actually share our authentic feelings and needs?
 And observations?

-This, in my experience, fosters much more intimacy, trust and connection–and yes, “love” (that warm, glowing, open-hearted, connected, yummy, relaxed feeling).
-Similar in NVC to sharing authentic gratitude, we can notice what’s happening in the moment—what we are seeing or hearing, feeling (and sensing), and the needs met for us.
-We can then make a connection request, if wanting to check, to discover how what we’ve shared has been heard and received.
-In this way, “love” becomes a form of gratitude and empathy—a celebration of needs met (and life)—and a true form of intimacy that further deepens trust and connection.
+This, in my experience, fosters much more intimacy, trust, and connection–and yes, “love” (that warm, glowing, open-hearted, connected, yummy, relaxed feeling).
+Similar in NVC to sharing authentic gratitude, we can notice what’s happening at the moment—what we are seeing or hearing, feeling (and sensing), and the needs met for us.
+We can then make a connection request if wanting to check, to discover how what we’ve shared has been heard and received.
+In this way, “love” becomes a form of gratitude and empathy—a celebration of needs met (and life) — and a true form of intimacy that further deepens trust and connection.

 Practicing NVC in this way leads to a thousand ways to say “I love you.”
 For the last year or so, I’ve been lucky to be experiencing this abundance of love regularly with my sweetheart.
 And it’s greatly contributed to the quality of our connection and yes, our love—sometimes in surprising ways.